 The European Parliament reached an agreement for EU-wide whistleblower protections on 16th April 2019.
+Following the formal adaptation of the directive by the EU Council on October 7 2019, a two-year implementation period begins during which time EU member states will be obliged to implement the directive into their own national laws until 2021.
 5 Facts About the New EU Whistleblower Directive:

 - The European Union Regulation protects whistleblowers who report a violation of EU law.
 This includes, for example, legal violations such as tax fraud, money laundering, or data protection violations.

 - The regulation not only affects employees, but also protects trainees, volunteers, and self-employed workers.

 - The EU Directive requires companies with more than 50 employees to take measures to protect whistleblowers and to establish confidential whistleblower channels and clear reporting processes.